Hint: They know their stuff

 They may refer you to a specialist or recommend you seek treatment at urgent care or a hospital.
 You can trust that your family doctor knows all of the nearby providers and will send you in the right direction.

-“Referrals are for more than just the insurance company,” said Dr. Shuman.
+“Referrals are for more than just the insurance company,” says Dr. Shuman.
 “They let you know what to expect, establish a rapport between patient and specialist and ensure that you’re seeing the right provider for your needs.”

 - An educational resource: With hundreds of studies in the news and questions from inquisitive children, it often feels like there’s no end to the health questions running through your mind.
 But, thanks to their wide variety of patient ages and medical histories, family doctors have the answers.